 The Extensions & Updates view can also be accessed directly from the License Management view by clicking the Extensions and updates option below the Available Licenses listing.

-We all can appreciate using examples to get us going with specific aspects of software.
-At times, such examples showcase a feature or set of features that make the learning curve a little less steep.
+We all can appreciate using examples to get us up and running with specific aspects of the software.
+At times, such examples showcase a feature or set of features that makes the learning curve a little less steep.
 In a similar fashion, we like to have access to a pre-developed set of libraries, giving us a boost in the choice of components we can use 'out-of-the-box'.

-A selection of example designs is installed as part of the initial installation.
-In a standard default installation of the software, these can be found in the \Users\Public\Documents\Altium\AD21\Examples folder of the installation.
+A selection of example designs are installed as part of the initial installation.
+In a standard default installation of the software, these can be found in the \Users\Public\Documents\Altium\AD19\Examples folder of the installation.
 Further reference designs, design components, and board templates are available through various sections in the Design Content area of the Altium website:

 Reference Designs are available that showcase functionality in the PCB design domain.
 These can be downloaded from the Reference Designs section.

 Legacy reference designs, built at the launch of Altium Designer 10, can be downloaded here.
 These include a number of simulation and scripting examples.
 Keep in mind that these are legacy and not updated.

 Installing Multiple Instances of the Software

 Once the base version of Altium Designer is installed on a computer (e.g., 19.1.x), you can either update to a subsequent version (e.g., 19.1.x +1), or that subsequent version can be installed as a fresh and distinct instance.
 The installation system supports the concurrent installation of different instances of the software.
 The beauty of installing different version instances is that it enables you to quickly access a previous version directly, and independently, whereas an update effectively replaces the earlier version with the later one.